 A Health Savings Account (HSA) is an amazing way to help you pay for qualified medical expenses.
-If you’re looking specifically for what is considered a qualified medical expense, you can find that list here.
+If you’re looking specifically for what is considered a qualified medical expense, Lively maintains a searchable database of qualified health expenses.
 The next question is who exactly can you use your HSA funds for?

-What’s the Difference Between an Individual HSA and Family HSA?
+What’s the eifference between an individual HSA and family HSA?

 Health Savings Accounts are owned by one person.
 An HSA is an individual account and are established using the name and tax ID number of one specific individual.